-23 Jan 2020 – DEJF sends formal letter to VW informing them of the initiative and demanding compensation for impacted car owners, lessees and companies.
+23 Jan 2020 – DEJF sends formal letter to VW informing them of the initiative and demanding compensation for impacted car owners and lessees.
 Letter encourages VW to enter into a constructive dialogue with DEJF to reach a solution for its constituents or face litigation across Europe.

 26 Nov 2019 – DEJF expands its activity to include Belgium.
 Read the press release.